 When you don’t want to be disturbed, let the kids watch a movie or play on a smartphone or tablet device.
 This will keep them occupied for a longer period of time, allowing you to take that conference call for example.

-This trick helps with my 5-year-old nephew.
+This trick helps my 7-year-old nephew.
 What I do is put on a kid-appropriate YouTube channel on our TV.
 It keeps him preoccupied longer.
-Plus it’s an easy way to monitor what he watches.
+Plus, it’s an easy way to monitor what he watches.

 6) Prepare for Interruptions